90rdon/ember-brunch-demo/README.md

 To deploy this project to heroku.
 First setup heroku on your local machine.
 See more info on the [official site](https://devcenter.heroku.com/articles/nodejs).

-Once heroku is setup, create the app on heroku 'heroku create {name of the app}' and push the project up to heroku by 'git push origin master'.
+Once heroku is setup, create the app on heroku `heroku create 'your app name'` and push the project up to heroku by `git push origin master`.